 Prior to joining the APALRC, Enoch worked for the Law Offices of Anne Keith Walton and sat second chair to Ms. Walton in several criminal defense trials.
 Before law school, Enoch worked in the Orange County real estate market, focusing on title insurance and commercial real estate.

 Enoch received his Juris Doctor from The George Washington University Law School and his Bachelor of Arts in Psychology with a minor in Business Administration from the University of California, Berkeley.
-He is barred and licensed to practice law in New York.
+He is barred and licensed to practice law in New York, and Washington D.C. is pending.